jchoca/vegan-faq/README.md

 That's true, and we shouldn't expect someone in a food desert to go vegan.
 However, what about someone who lives in a food desert and _wants_ to go vegan?
 Is someone who _can_ go vegan and deliberately choosing not to helping that person?
 If anything, the existence of a food desert is reason for those of us who can go vegan to do so.
 By going vegan, we create demand for vegan and/or plant-based products, which should in theory create more choices for people in food deserts.

 #### My prescription drug has animal products in it.
 How can I be vegan?
 Referring to the definition of veganism above, it uses the terms "possible and practicable."
-If you abstain from all other animal products, but (as an example) you must take a pill that's made of gelatin for your health, then I think that still counts as "possible and practicable".
+If you abstain from all other animal products, but (as an example) you must take a pill that's made of gelatin for your health, then I think that still counts as "possible and practicable."

 #### What about hunting?
 Isn't hunting better than buying meat at the grocery store?
 Please check out [this video](https://youtu.be/BODIUmBTWk8) by Earthling Ed where he addresses Joe Rogan's arguments for hunting.